bictorv/chaosnet-bridge/EXAMPLES.md

 **Please note** that you should only use UDP or IP links for local non-routed networks (like 10.x.y.z, 192.168.x.y etc).
 (To avoid making you paranoid, I won't mention the [zero trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) model.
 If I did, you'd need TLS and certificates.)

+## Example: CADR/usim

+To connect your [usim](https://tumbleweed.nu/r/usim/doc/trunk/README.md) emulator to cbridge, you need to do the following.
+These are not always full examples and not fully explained, so please note that you also need to read the documentation of usim and cbridge and quite possibly also [the Lisp Machine Manual](https://tumbleweed.nu/r/lm-3/uv/chinual.html).

+If you are not connected to the Global Chaosnet, you should use addresses on the private non-routed network 376 (octal), i.e. addresses 177001-177377.

+### hosts.text

+You need a Chaosnet host table (in a file named e.g. `hosts.text`).
+An example file for a local network could be this.

+	HOST LOCAL-BRIDGE,	CHAOS 177001,SERVER,UNIX,VAX,[BRIDGE]
+	HOST LOCAL-CADR,	CHAOS 177041,USER,LISPM,LISPM,[CADR,LISPM]

+You can of course change LOCAL-BRIDGE and LOCAL-CADR to something more personal.
+The last bracket contains aliases, which are typically shorter.

+Such a file is used by both usim (the emulator) and the Lisp Machine system on the emulated CADR, where it lives in `SYS:SITE;HOSTS.TEXT`.

+### In usim.ini

+  - `hosts=hosts.text` where `hosts.text` is a Chaosnet host table which has entries for at least your usim/CADR machine and the cbridge (see above).
+  - `myname=`*myname* where *myname* is your host name in the hosts file, such as `LOCAL-CADR`.
+  - `backend=udp` (or `backend=hybrid`) to be able to connect to cbridge.
+  - `bridgeip=`*ipaddr* where *ipaddr* is the IP address of your cbridge (e.g. 127.0.0.1 if you are running usim and cbridge on the same machine).
+  - `bridgechaos=`*chaosaddr* where *chaosaddr* is the Chaosnet address of your cbridge, e.g. 177001.
+  - `bridgeport=`*portnr* where *portnr* is the UDP port used on your cbridge.
+This is needed only if you use a port other than 42042, the default.
+  - `bridgeport_local`=*portnr* where *portnr* is the UDP port to be used by usim.
+This is needed only if you need to use a port other than 42042, the default, e.g. if usim and cbridge are running on the same machine.
+A popular choice is 42043.

+### In cbridge.conf

+This example is for running a local network, with the usim on the same machine.
+If you are running usim on another machine, change the address 127.0.0.1 appropriately.

+	; The name of your cbridge on Chaosnet myname MyGW
+	; The chaosnet address of your cbridge chaddr 177001
+	; Listen to Chaos-over-UDP on the standard port chudp 42042
+	; Set up a firewall to protect the CADR firewall enabled yes log on rules cbridge-rules.conf ; Set up the chaos-over-udp link to the CADR link chudp 127.0.0.1:42043 host 177041 myaddr 177001

+For the firewall rules, I recommend something like this as a start.
+It protects the most sensitive servers from remote access outside your local network.
+I **strongly recommend** that you add the firewall setting even if you are only using a local network for now, since it's easy to forget if you at some point would join the Global Chaosnet.
+See [the firewall doc](FIREWALL.md) for more info.

+	; Allow these protocols only on the local network.
+	; Allow use of the EVAL server from local nets.
+This allows the remote end to do absolutely anything.
+	"EVAL" from localnet allow
+	; Protect the FILE server on your CADR (if you start one) so others can't change/delete your local files "FILE" from localnet allow
+	; Protect the REMOTE-DISK and BAND-TRANSFER servers, so others can't change your disk "REMOTE-DISK" from localnet allow
+	"BAND-TRANSFER" from localnet allow
+	; Reject them from anyone else
+	"EVAL" from any reject
+	"FILE" from any reject
+	"REMOTE-DISK" from any reject
+	"BAND-TRANSFER" from any reject

 ## Example: MX-11

 A different example is the (historical) config for MX-11 (aka router.chaosnet.net).
 (It has long been superseded by MX12, with a more complex config.)